issa-tseng/janus/src/janus.coffee.md

 that more complex structures can be built where necessary.
 A full set of bindings can be found in the reference, but the key features include:

-* Takes `Proxy` objects that event on state change, and re-executes the binding on such occasions.
-Janus models provide a proxy generator per attribute.
+* Takes `Value` objects that event on state change, and re-executes the binding on such occasions.
+Janus models provide a value generator per attribute.
 * Allows additive logic on later-rebound instances of the same binding.
 This allows for views to be composed together and overridden without entirely clobbering existing bindings.